ivanpierre/lambda-ws-c/README.md

 - Equality test
 - Ordering function if the type is ordered
 - Evaluation function if evaluation is different from itself
+- Deallocation function if more nodes can be linked to the current node.
 - Representation function to be able to output it's representation as a readable string

 #### LIST
 This is linked list data type.
 We need it to implement function calls and definitions.

 This contains a first element witch is a node and a next element witch should be a LIST or NULL (for list ending).
+This should ensure that all lists are lists and not conses to enable another management of lists (i.e. arrays)

 #### ARRAY
 Not needed now, but 'ça ne mange pas de pain' ;)